atufkas/angular-openweather-app/README.md

 #### Note: Tagging + Minor update on 2015/09/01
-I renamed view partial file and variables for storm "Xaver" to more neutral "storm" and renamed "Storm Alarm!" link in header bar so they refer to storms "Elon" and "Felix" currently making some wind over Northern Germany.
+I renamed the view partial file and variables for storm "Xaver" to more neutral "storm" and adjusted the "Storm Alarm!" link in the header bar so they refer to storms "Elon" and "Felix" currently making some wind over Northern Germany.
 Furthermore I introduced irregular tagging release states - see CHANGELOG for details.

 ---